jlevers/selling-partner-api/README.md

 * Supports all Selling Partner API operations (for Sellers and Vendors) as of 7/2/2021 ([see here](#supported-api-segments) for links to documentation for all calls)
 * Supports applications made with both IAM user and IAM role ARNs ([docs](#setup))
-* Automatically generates Restricted Data Tokens for all calls that require them -- no extra calls to the Tokens API neededs
+* Automatically generates Restricted Data Tokens for all calls that require them -- no extra calls to the Tokens API needed
 * Includes a [`Document` helper class](#uploading-and-downloading-documents) for uploading and downloading feed/report documents